GET THE BEST DRIVEWAY SEALER TO PROTECT YOUR INVESTMENT

-- Gets Done Faster – Any professional pavement sealer is going to zip through the work much faster than you can ever learn to do Advantages To Sealcoating Yourself
+- Work gets done faster – Any professional pavement sealer is going to zip through the work much faster than you can ever learn to do

-- Investment Cost Write-Off – Equipment is a capitol expense and has tax benefits (note: sealing is a bi-yearly task, so you’re better to buy than rent the machines)
+- Investment cost write-off – Equipment is a capital expense and has tax benefits (Note: sealing is a bi-yearly task, so you’re better off buying than renting the machines)

-- Scheduling Ease – You have the control over when to maintain your parking lot when it suits your car park needs
+- Ease of scheduling – You have the control over when to maintain your parking lot when it suits your car park needs

-- Save Money – Doing it yourself is certainly cheaper
+- Save money – Doing it yourself is definitely cheaper

-Those are your basic pros for both sides, and yet it does not help to make the decision easier.
-We need to go into a bit more depth on the biggest issue of how you maintain your parking lot.
+Those are your basic pros for both sides, and yet they do not help to make the decision easier.
+We need to go a bit more in-depth on the biggest issue of how you maintain your parking lot.

 The #1 Issue: You need your car park for parking

-Applying pavement sealer requires keeping everything and everyone out of the lot for each stage of asphalt maintenance: cleaning, crack repair, sealcoating, curing, and line striping.
+Applying pavement sealer requires keeping everything and everyone out of the area for each stage of asphalt maintenance: cleaning, crack repair, sealcoating, curing, and line striping.

-That can put your parking spaces out of commission for days!
-Too often, the solution is to skimp on stages, or skip some steps altogether, and that’s not the way to maintain your parking lot.
+Unfortunately, that can put your parking spaces out of commission for days!
+To save time, many property owners opt to skip on some steps altogether, but that's not the way to maintain your parking lot.

 The best way to do it?
-In stages, either by working one section at a time or by completing the steps in stages when the area is not in use (overnight, weekends, holidays).
+We recommend that you do it in stages, either by working one section at a time or by completing the steps in stages when the area is not in use (overnight, weekends, holidays, etc.).

 Pavement sealer is only as good as the care that goes before, during, and after.
 Any company that is willing to work with you is certainly a pro, and not a con.